xandee1977/help/README.md

 # Help

-A project to meke people help other people
+A project to make people help other people

 == Primary Structure ==